ledlaux/lv2host-circle/README.md

 ## What is not implemented

 * dynamic plugin loading
-* presets and ttl parsing
+* preset and ttl parsing
 * effects plugins

 ## AI disclosure